juji-io/site/blog/transforming-academic-advising-with-ai-technology.md

 ### 3. Relational Component to Guide Functionality Development and Evaluation

-The relational component lists the skills that human academic advisors must have to deliver effective advising per the above two models.
+The relational component lists the skills that human advisors must have to deliver effective advising per the above two models.
 It provides a blueprint for developing and evaluating the functions of an AI Advising Assistant.
 For example, an AI Advising Assistant should build good relationships with students, and facilitate problem-solving, planning, and decision-making.

 ### A Reference AI Advising Assitant